Federalist No. 70: Controversy

-Not all scholars agree that Federalist No. 70 justifies the role that the President has played in the war on terror up to this point.
-Some scholars contend that President Bush's foreign policy decisions exceeded his presidential powers granted by the Constitution.
-Further, critics of the Bush Administration argue that any executive, as envisioned by Alexander Hamilton in Federalist No. 70, must act within the limits imposed by other provisions of the United States Constitution and that the concept of the unitary executive does not allow the president to work outside laws passed by Congress, even when they conflict with national security interests.
-These critics argue that President Bush could have asked Congress to amend existing law or retroactively obtain warrants for surveillance and that he violated the constitution when he did not.
+Critics of the Bush Administration have argued that any executive, as envisioned by Alexander Hamilton in Federalist No. 70, must act within the limits imposed by other provisions of the United States Constitution and that the concept of the unitary executive does not allow the president to work outside laws passed by Congress, even when they conflict with national security interests.
+President Bush could have asked Congress to amend the Foreign Intelligence Surveillance Act or retroactively obtained warrants under the existing law.
+His decision to conduct warrantless electronic surveillance in secret was criticized by his own staff and Attorney General John Ashcroft.
 President Obama has been similarly criticized for operating outside the law, despite statements at the beginning of his presidency which showed a desire to limit the use of signing statements to expand executive power.

-One of Hamilton's primary arguments for a unitary executive was that it increases accountability for executive action, thereby protecting liberty.
-Many have argued that the Bush administration's and Obama administration's use of secrecy and unilateral executive action has violated American liberty.
-One scholar, James Pffifner, claims that if Hamilton were alive today, he would amend Federalist No. 70 to say that the "energy of the executive needs to be balanced by the 'deliberation and wisdom that only the legislature can provide.'"